isaacnovaes/notes/udemy-angular-notes.md

 ### Types of biding with `ngModel`

 - No biding => just tells Angular it's a form control, giving access to its value in the submitted object
-- One-way-biding => Above and for setting a default value
+- One-way-biding => no biding and for setting a default value
 - Two-way-biding => no biding plus reacting to any value change immediately

 ### Grouping form controls